OSS-Java-Seminar-2023/FoodForge/README.md

 - Access cooking tips and techniques shared by experienced chefs and fellow home cooks.

+#### Meal Planning:

+- Create daily or weekly meal schedules.
+- Generate a shopping list based on your meal plan to make grocery shopping.

 #### Recipe Rating and Reviews:

 - Rate and provide feedback on recipes.